rspace-os/chemistry/README.md

 **note**: due to their complexity and the time taken to process them, pdb file images are not attempted to be generated and instead a default image is returned.

 ### Search

+The chemistry service supports two different search implementations:

+#### File-Based Search (Default)
-The search functionality uses the OpenBabel linux library, which is installed in the Docker image, and if running without Docker, should be installed on the system.
+The default search functionality uses the OpenBabel linux library, which is installed in the Docker image, and if running without
+Docker, should be installed on the system.
 The search functionality is file-based.
 New chemicals are saved via the `/chemical/save` endpoint.
 Chemicals are stored in smiles format along with their id.

 Search can be performed either as exact match or substructure searching.